willmorrison1/daRt/README.md

 library(daRt)
 ```

-Create and modify the "SimulationFilter" object.
-This defines what data you want to extract from a DART output directory structure
+Create and modify the “SimulationFilter” object.
+This defines what data
+you want to extract from a DART output directory structure

 ``` r
 #define SimulationFilter object - define "directions" as the product